 The Appeal of Smart Buildings

 Smart buildings bring with them several benefits.
 The combination of efficiency and cost reduction lowers overheads by a large margin.
 In addition, the allure of a fully connected smart building with all of its features can drive up property value [STAT] and bring in higher quality tenants.
 In New York City, there is even law that aims to push more building owners into more efficient energy systems: the Climate Mobilization, which seeks to lower the carbon emissions of NYC buildings by 40% by the year of 2030, and an even greater percentage in the years beyond.
 To enforce the change, penalties apply to building owners who pass thresholds of carbon usage.
-As these programs ramp up in scope, the time is now to look into efficient energy retrofitting, and adding smart systems to new buildings.
+As these programs ramp up in scope, the time is now to look into efficient energy retrofitting, and adding smart building automation systems to new constructions.